build-on-aws/content/posts/the-grad-project/index.md

 3. Preregister for the [MIT](https://www.linkedin.com/events/howmitstudentsarecombatingracis7100201173629972481/theater/) session and the [CMU](https://www.linkedin.com/events/exploringtext-to-sql-howcarnegi7100202154535071744/theater/) session.
 3. Tune in on LinkedIn Live on Sept 19th and 26th to learn live with Ben, Jessy, Vince, and Developer Advocate Curtis who will be ready to answer your questions.
 4. Miss the broadcast?
 You can find it on [YouTube](https://www.youtube.com/@AWSOnlineTechTalks) after the event.

+## About the Authors

+Curtis Evans, who conducted the interviews with The Grad Project students, is a Principal Academic Advocate on the Academic Advocacy Team managed by Jen Looper, the Head of Academic Advocacy at AWS.
+The AA Team works to build and curate a quality journey for postsecondary-aged students worldwide by crafting great content, cool events, and a valuable community experience on campuses globally called [Cloud Clubs](https://s12d.com/cloud-clubs).
+Learn more about Academic Advocacy's initiatives [on our website](https://s12d.com/students).